rstudio-conf-2020/intro-to-ml-tidy/site/content/authors/hasse/_index.md

 - Teaching Assistants
 ---

-Hasse Walum is an Instructor in the Department of Pediatrics at Emory University.
-He conducts his research at the Marcus Autism Center and enjoys coding in R, thinking about issues related to scientific rigor, and analyzing gene expression data.
+Hasse grew up in Sweden but has lived in Atlanta the last 7 years.
+A large part of his research experience has focused on genetic and hormonal perspectives on pair-bonding (monogamous) behavior.
+Hasse currently works as an Instructor at the Marcus Autism Center, studying the role of developmental gene expression patterns in autism.
+Some of Hasse’s other interest include coding in R, scientific rigor and reproducibility, and creative writing.